sefinek/Stella-Mod-Documentation/introduction.md

 ## Is Stella Mod safe? <!-- {#is-it-safe} -->
 **Absolutely yes!** Stella Mod is designed to avoid modifying the original game files, ensuring it operates in a completely safe manner.
 Its functionality relies on creating an additional layer that enhances visuals and performance without interfering with game files.
 This approach ensures that the core gameplay experience remains untouched, preserving the integrity and original design of the game.
-As a result, the program respects Hoyoverse's policies while offering an improved gaming experience.
+As a result, the program respects HoYoverse's policies while offering an improved gaming experience.

-## Ok, but does Hoyoverse have anything to do with this? <!-- {#hoyoverse-affiliation} -->
+## Ok, but does HoYoverse have anything to do with this? <!-- {#hoyoverse-affiliation} -->
-No, Stella Mod is not affiliated with Hoyoverse in any way.
+No, Stella Mod is not affiliated with HoYoverse in any way.

 ## Emoji Legend in This Documentation <!-- {#emoji-legend} -->